shohei-kojima/integrated_HHV6_recon/README.md

 ## 1.2 Use scripts available from GitHub
 You can use the original scripts available from GitHub instead of the Singularity container.
 In this case, you need to set up environment in your Linux for this tool.
-Envriomnet set-up described below is not needed if you use the Singularity container.
+Environment set-up described below is not needed if you use the Singularity container.
 We tested this tool in Ubuntu 18.04, CentOS 7.7.1908, Red Hat 7.3.

 ### Required software for running with default settings
-All tools listed here are needed to be installed and added to $PATH.
+All tools listed here need to be installed and added to $PATH.
-We recommend to use Anaconda3.
+We recommend Anaconda3.

 - Python 3.7 or later  **Please use Python 3.7 or later.
 Python 3.6 does NOT work!**
 - hisat2 2.1.0 or later